We've had a few tent extensions. Here's some things to think about before you part with your cash for a new tent extension or awning.

-The ability to extend your tent is a great advantage as your family grows (or your budget does!).
+Extending your tent is a great advantage as your family grows (or your budget does!).

-As well as the increased living area, some extensions enable you to still sit outside when its wet, provide a wet/dry entrance to keep water out of your tent, and somewhere useful to store gear, especially the wet and muddy kind!
+As well as the increased living area, some extensions enable you to sit outside still when it's wet, provide a wet/dry entrance to keep water out of your tent, and somewhere useful to store gear, especially the wet and muddy kind!

 But before you buy an extension, here are a few things to consider.